top of page

 Insurance Plans & Coverage

 Despite its phenomenal utility, psychological testing can be quite expensive.
-Because of this, PACC is actively working with several major payers to ensure the provision of quality, cost-effective services.
-Please check this page or email scheduling@psychassessclt.com for updates regarding the status of PACC's credentialing process.
+Because of this, PACC is actively working with several managed care organizations (MCOs) to ensure the provision of quality, cost-effective services.
+Directly below, you will find a list of insurance payers that PACC is currently in-network with.
+Please check this page or email scheduling@psychassessclt.com for updates on PACC's credentialing status with local MCOs.

 Please note that all school entry assessments are conducted at the self-pay rate, as they are not considered a “medical necessity”, hence the reason that such assessments are not covered by insurance.
-Please visit the “CAIS School Entry Assessments” and “Non-CAIS School Entry Assessments” sections on the “Scheduling & Fees” page for specific information regarding pricing and fees.
+Please visit the “CAIS School Entry Assessments” and “Non-CAIS School Entry Assessments” sections on the “Scheduling & Fees” page for specific information regarding school entry testing fees.

-While PACC will make every reasonable effort to verify client’s insurance benefits, it is ultimately the responsibility of the client to ensure that they have appropriate coverage for the services being requested.
-Below are a few questions that you may find helpful to ask your insurance provider prior to proceeding with the evaluation process.
+While PACC will make every reasonable effort to verify a client’s insurance benefits, it is ultimately the responsibility of the client to ensure that they have appropriate coverage for the services being requested.
+Below are a few questions that you may find helpful to ask your insurance provider prior to initiating the evaluation process.

 Do I have a deductible?
 How much is it and has it been met?

-Are there stipulations regarding the number of visits that I am allowed and/or the number of hours of testing that I can undergo?
+Are there stipulations regarding the number of visits that I am allowed and/or the number of hours of testing that I can undergo per visit?

 Does my provider have to complete a Prior Authorization Request for me to proceed with the evaluation process?